open-craft/xblock-group-project-v2/docs/development.md

     ./node_modules/.bin/karma start tests/js/karma.conf.js

 Note that by default `karma-coverage` plugin is enabled.
 As a result, debugging JS tests might be problematic, as it modifies the source files on the fly by inserting coverage API calls.
-Simplest way to workaroud that is to comment `coverage` reporter in `tests/js/karma.conf.js -> reporters` for the duration of debugging session (suggestions on how to do that better are welcome).
+Simplest way to work around that is to comment `coverage` reporter in `tests/js/karma.conf.js -> reporters` for the duration of debugging session (suggestions on how to do that better are welcome).